 Within Scandinavia, HEDG is the fastest growing group working on topics related to economic history.
 A central theme studied by the group is long run economic growth and development.
 HEDG members have contributed both empirically and theoretically to this literature.

-Since 2011, the group has received a number of grants from the Danish Research Council which all relate to this theme; see the research project bar on the right.
-While the topic of long run growth is central, the different HEDG members also work on related topics.
+Since 2011, the group has received a number of grants from the Danish Research Council which all relate to this theme; see the research project bar below.
+In 2016, Professor Paul Sharp received a prestigious Sapere Aude grant from the Danish Research Council on Rethinking the Danish Economic take-off.

 Selected publications since 2012

-Andersen, T.B., Dalgaard, C-J., Selaya, P. (2015).
-Geography and the Emergence of Global Income Differences.
-Forthcoming in Review of Economic Studies.
+Andersen, T.B., Dalgaard, C-J. L., Selaya, P. (2016) Climate and the Emergence of Global Income Differences.
+The Review of Economic Studies.